zs144/ml-course-auto-grader/README.md

   ==State==: ⚠️

   ==Solution==: We will calculate the confidence interval of ABC based on all submissions (including the historical submissions).
-If a student's ABC is not in the interval, then we may need to manually check his/her code to see the implementation.
-But this method only detects a part of submissions with this mistake.
-What if they use a wrong model but end up with a reasonable ABC?
+If a student's ABC is not in the interval, then we may need to manually check his/her code to see the implementation. <span style="color:#9900FF">But this method only detects a part of submissions with this mistake.
+What if they use a wrong model but end up with a reasonable ABC?</span>

 - The `P_d` and `P_fa` column in the ROC data table is not sorted.